cheeseyhub/Interactive-quran-wallpaper/readme.md

 ## Requires lively wallpaper app to be installed

-add the index.html path to your lively wallpaper and enjoy !!! 😊😊
+Add the index.html path to your lively wallpaper and enjoy !!! 😊😊

 To change the type of quran script: